Mugen-Houyou/Codeground-Backend/README.md

 ### Sample WebRTC Frontend

 A minimal HTML page is provided at `/static/webrtc_test.html` to try out the signaling endpoint.
-Open this page in two different browsers and join the same room to establish a video chat.
+Open this page in multiple browsers and join the same room to establish a video chat.
+The page now supports more than two participants by opening a separate peer connection for each remote user.
 The script automatically chooses `ws://` or `wss://` based on whether the page is served over HTTP or HTTPS.